RomboLabs/rombolabs.github.io/_projects/grounding.md

  **Theme 2:** Design
  We need to design the ideal match between an engineered material and the human body to promote comfort and function.
  **Theme 3:** Instantiation
- We need to create tangible and testable instances of the designed materials using commercial materials, and custom 3-D printed or cast structures.
+ We need to create tangible instances of the designed materials using commercial materials, and custom 3-D printed or cast structures.
  **Theme 4:** User Testing
  We need to get user feedback to validate the comfort of the candidate designs, and to quantify the behavior of the interaction between the human and machine system.